NicolasBSN/NicolasBsn/README.md

 [![Made withJupyter](https://img.shields.io/badge/Made%20with-Jupyter-orange?style=for-the-badge&logo=Jupyter)](https://jupyter.org/try)
 <br />

-### Hi, I'm Nicolas and I am currently in a Master's Degree of Data Science at Ecole Polytechnique.
+### I'm Nicolas and I am currently in a Master's Degree of Data Science at Ecole Polytechnique.

 ### ⚡️ The purpose of this Github
 <br />